Historical landmarks in Dallas span over 150 years of documented history, and most visitors see none of them.

 3. Old City Park

 Tucked away south of downtown, Old City Park (Dallas Heritage Village) is a peaceful 22-acre escape.
 Established in 1876, it’s Dallas’s first city park and now hosts a village of 37 meticulously restored structures from 1840-1910, including the grand Millermore Mansion.
 It’s a tangible journey into 19th-century North Texas life before the boom.
+It’s a tangible journey into 19th-century North Texas life before the boom, making it an essential stop on the list of things to do in Dallas.

 Address: 1515 S Harwood St, Dallas, TX 75215